-- Ah: Number of companies registered in stratum h, under 20 or more employees, in the framework of a reference year similar to the statistics. - Ti: Number of months of activity of the company i during the year. - bh: Number of companies that are: permanent or partial closure, with no activity, out of scope and duplicate, in stratum h. - nh: Number of companies of the initial sample, in stratum h. - $n_h^k$ : Number of companies of the sample in stratum h that move to stratum k. - $n_k^h$ : Number of enterprises of the sample in stratum k that move to stratum h. - the sub-index "sh" indicates what is called "super-stratum", and is formed to estimate the number of deregistrations and changes of stratum.
+- Ah: Number of enterprises registered in stratum h, under 20 or more employees, in the framework of a reference year similar to the statistics. - Ti: Number of months of activity of the enterprise i during the year. - bn: Number of enterprises that are: permanent or partial closure, with no activity, out of scope and duplicate, in stratum h. - nh: Number of enterprises of the initial sample, in stratum h. - $n_h^k$ ,n-sh-sk.: Number of enterprises of the sample in stratum h that move to stratum k. - $n_k^h$ ,n-sk-sh.: Number of enterprises of the sample in stratum k that move to stratum h. - the sub-index "sh" indicates what is called "super-stratum", and is formed to estimate the number of deregistrations and changes of stratum.
 The objective is to achieve more accurate and stable estimates over time.
 The superstratum "sh" is formed by aggregating all the identical h strata but without taking into account the Autonomous Community.
 Thus, we obtain homogeneous groups according to the rest of the stratification variables and which, as they accumulate a greater sample size, allow us to estimate with greater reliability the deregistrations and changes of stratum.